ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Secure Boot Claim (secure-boot)

 The value of true indicates secure boot is enabled.
-Secure boot is considered enabled when base software, the firmware and operating system, are under control of the entity manufacturer identified in the OEMID claim described in {{oemid}}.
-This may because the software is in ROM or because it is cryptographically authenticated or some combination of the two or other.
+Secure boot is considered enabled when the firmware and operating system, are under control of the manufacturer of the entity identified in the OEMID claim described in {{oemid}}.
+Control by the manufacturer of the firmware and the operating system may be by it being in ROM, being cryptographically authenticated, a combination of the two or similar.

 ~~~~CDDL
 {::include nc-cddl/secure-boot.cddl}